FMMT666/launchpad.py/README.md

 ### For Dicer users

 The Dicer uses "page" mode by default.
-The three small buttons "cue", "loop" and "auto loop" select three different pages (per Dicer module) and each of those can be handled independently.
+The three small buttons "cue", "loop" and "auto loop" select six different pages (per Dicer module) and each of those can be handled independently.

+The first set of the six mode is enabled by simply pushing (and releasing) on of the three mode buttons, the second set, "shift-mode" is activated by holding down one of the mode buttons while pushing a number button.

 So, if the "cue" page is active and you try to activate an LED in the "loop" page, that will not be visible until you activate that page.